steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Vector

 Issues
+    It appears that NormalMap gradients lose some high frequency detail.
+    The Tyrannosaurus yields invalid results.

+    Review all Solver flags.
+        self.enable_p4 = False               # use composite mask in gaussian blur self.enable_p5 = False               # use Numpy gradients, not Difference class

     Normal Processing
         Replace the gradient ndarray with a normal map calculated from the components of the normals.
             Gx = Nx/Nz